Homebrew/brew.sh/_posts/2020-11-18-homebrew-tap-with-bottles-uploaded-to-github-releases.md

 brew edit USER/REPOSITORY/FORMULA
 ```

-Our `gothanks` formula, after some editing could look like this:
+Our `gothanks` formula, after some editing, could look like this:

 ```ruby
 class Gothanks < Formula